orvi-tmp/learning-c-with-pebble/chapter8.md

 We have said that a pointer contains an address into memory.
 If addresses are just numbers, then we can do computations with them.
 Indeed, we can do pointer arithmetic in an intuitive fashion.

 As you might think, pointer arithmetic uses operators `+` and `-` to increment or decrement addresses.
-However, to increment a pointer means to add enough to its value to move to the next element of the data type it points to.
+However, to increment a pointer means to add enough to its value to move to the next element of the data type to which it points.
 For example, if a pointer contains the address of an integer, then adding one to that pointer means skipping 4 bytes to point to the next integer.
 If the data type is larger, the increment will increase the pointer the correct amount of bytes.
 Decrement works in an analogous way.

 This is especially useful when a pointer points to the beginning of an allocated area in memory.
 Let's say that we have code that just allocated space in memory for 20 integers: